 Tax Advantages of Investing in Opportunity Zones

-In exchange for following the rules of the Opportunity Zone program and investing in Qualified Opportunity Zones through Qualified Opportunity Funds, investors can receive substantial capital gain tax incentives immediately and over the long term.
+In exchange for following the rules of investing in Qualified Opportunity Zones through Qualified Opportunity Funds, investors can receive substantial capital gain tax incentives immediately and over the long term.

 When an investor divests an appreciated asset, such as stocks or real estate, they realize a capital gain, which is a taxable event.
-Under the Opportunity Zone Program, if an investor reinvests a capital gain into an Opportunity Fund, they can defer and reduce their tax liability on that gain.
+With the introduction of Opportunity Zones, if an investor reinvests a qualifying capital gain into an Opportunity Fund, they can defer and reduce their tax liability on that gain.
 Beyond that, they can also potentially receive tax-free treatment for all future appreciation earned through the fund.
 Together, these tax incentives can boost after-tax returns for Opportunity Fund investors:

 - Those who invest realized capital gains into a Qualified Opportunity Fund can defer paying capital gains tax for those earnings until April 2027 for investments held through December 31, 2026.
-Gains must be invested in a Qualified Opportunity Fund within 180 days in order to qualify for any tax treatment available under the Opportunity Fund program.
+Gains must be invested in a Qualified Opportunity Fund within 180 days in order to qualify for any tax treatment available under Opportunity Funds.

-- Those who hold their Opportunity Fund investments for at least five years prior to December 31, 2026 can reduced their liability on the deferred capital gain principal invested in the Opportunity Fund by 10%.
+- Those who hold their Opportunity Fund investments for at least five years prior to December 31, 2026, can reduce their liability on the deferred capital gain principal invested in the Opportunity Fund by 10%.
 If the investment is held for a minimum of seven years prior to December 31, 2026, the tax liability can be reduced by 15% total.

 - Those who hold their Opportunity Fund investment for at least 10 years can expect to pay no capital gains taxes on any appreciation in their Opportunity Fund investment.
 That’s because Opportunity Fund gains earned from Opportunity Zone investments can qualify for permanent exclusion from the capital gains tax if the investment if held for at least 10 years.

-As you can see, there is a timetable that investors must follow in order to maximize the tax advantages available through the Opportunity Zone program.
-For those who invest in 2018, here is a timeline of benefits that they can expect to receive:
+As you can see, there is a timetable that investors must follow in order to maximize the tax advantages available through the Opportunity Zones.
+For those who invest in 2019, there are important milestones between 2024 to 2029.

-The innovations of the Opportunity Zones offer substantial potential to help lift economically distressed communities in pinpointed ways using a market-based approach.
-Investors have the power not only to transform thousands of census tracts across the US, they also can access numerous capital gains tax incentives if they stay within the guidelines of the Opportunity Zone program.
+The innovations of Opportunity Zones offer substantial potential to help lift economically distressed communities in pinpointed ways using a market-based approach.
+Investors have the power not only to transform thousands of census tracts across the US, they also can access numerous capital gains tax incentives if they stay within the guidelines governing Opportunity Zones and Opportunity Funds.